isomerpages/moe-valourpri/_curriculum/Aesthetics.md

 <br>Students will learn fundamental rhythms and techniques on the Cajon, discovering
 how to produce distinctive sounds.
-This instrument promotes rhythm development, teamwork, and creativity, offering a fun and interactive way for students to engage with music.
-Digital Music Our school’s Digital Music Program introduces students to music production using GarageBand.
+This instrument promotes rhythm development, teamwork, and creativity, offering a fun and interactive way for students to engage with music.</p>
+<p><strong>Digital Music </strong>
+<br>Our school’s Digital Music Program introduces students to music production
+using GarageBand.
 Students will dive into sound design, composition, and track creation with GarageBand’s user-friendly tools.
 They can explore advanced features such as automated mixing and personalized sound recommendations, enhancing their creative experience.</p>
 </td>
 </tr>
 <tr>